+C-REP

-C-REP: Please contact the C-REP coordinator if you have any questions about C-REP assignments; Jessica Ryu, ryu.205@buckeyemail.osu.edu.
-Be sure to first read the Student Guide (located in Carmen under "Module 1").
-Your instructor does not have access to the C-REP system, nor do the TAs.
-So, we cannot answer questions about C-REP.
+Please contact the C-REP coordinator if you have any questions about C-REP assignments; Jessica Ryu, ryu.205@buckeyemail.osu.edu.
+I do not have access to the C-REP system and cannot answer specific questions about C-REP.